 "If lawyers are to be good and valuable counselors, they need to be prepared to see legal issues and legal disputes from many perspectives in the context of all the relevant relationships ...
 What is needed is a sea change toward educating to create the more complete, "holistic," lawyer by cultivating not only the lawyer's reasoning ability but also the lawyer's morality, creativity, professional identity, and problem solving skills."

 Professor Colatrella's current dispute resolution scholarship focuses on improving mediator techniques and mediation processes so that self-represented litigants may participate more meaningfully and effectively.
 His most recent article on this topic is entitled, Informed Consent in Mediation: Promoting Pro Se Parties' Informed Settlement Choice While Honoring the Mediator's Ethical Duties, was published in the Cardozo Journal of Conflict Resolution.
 He is also developed a comprehensive online training program for The California Judiciary entitled Mediating with Self-Represented Litigants.
-Most recently, he is a contributor to the book Discussions in Dispute Resolution: The Formative Articles (Hinshaw, Schneider, and Cole, eds.)
+He is a contributor to the book Discussions in Dispute Resolution: The Formative Articles (Hinshaw, Schneider, and Cole, eds.)
 (Oxford Univ.
 Press 2021), which provides commentary and context to the most influential articles in the dispute resolution field.

 Before pursuing a full-time academic career, Professor Colatrella was a litigator in New Jersey at Reed Smith Shaw & McClay, which is listed among The American Lawyer's top 100 law firms in the United States.
 He also has experience working for both trial and appellate courts.
-He clerked at the New Jersey Superior Court, and served an externship on the United States Court of Appeals for Judge Samuel A. Alito, Jr., now Associate Justice of the United States Supreme Court.

 BA, Rutgers University